Understanding baby sleep: A comprehensive guide for parents

 Becoming a parent for the first time is a wonderful experience.
 However, this new role also comes with many questions: How much do babies sleep?
 How often do I feed them?
 How do I get them to sleep?

-Each baby is different and the same applies to the baby's sleep.
-It's very important to know the basic facts thou.
-It can help you to improve your child’s sleeping habits and it also makes your life a little easier.
+Each baby is different, and the same applies to the baby's sleep.
+It's very important to know the basic facts, though.
+It can help you improve your child’s sleeping habits, and it also makes your life a little easier.

 How much should babies sleep